 - It does not align with parts of these guest-column guidelines

 - You have published a guest column at The Sun in the past few months

 - It makes points similar to those made in an essay we recently published

 - It is perceived to be part of an organized letter-writing campaign or has been created by a template

-Sun reporters and news editors are not involved in decisions concerning guest opinion submissions, including whether we publish them or not.
+Sun reporters are not involved in decisions concerning guest opinion submissions, including whether we publish them or not.

 How to submit your proposed column